Wednesday at the Square in Lafayette Square

 What, when, where and why?
 Give us the details!

-From 5 p.m. to 8 p.m., Lafayette Square’s outdoor stage hosts Louisiana musicians, who perform everything from funk to rock to rhythm and blues.
-The series starts on March 14 and closes on May 13, 2020 (rain dates are May 20, May 27, and June 3).
+From 5 to 8 p.m., Lafayette Square’s outdoor stage hosts Louisiana musicians, who perform everything from funk to rock to rhythm and blues.
+The series starts on March 11 and closes on May 13, 2020 (rain dates are May 20, May 27, and June 3).

 Opening acts perform from 5 p.m. to 6 p.m., and headliners close out the show from 6:30 p.m. to 8 p.m.
-The early evening hour concerts attract an after-work crowd, as well as tourists, locals, people from neighboring cities and civically engaged members of the YLC.
+The early evening hour concerts attract an after-work crowd, as well as tourists, locals, people from neighboring cities, and civically engaged members of the YLC.
 It’s a kid- and pet-friendly event (as long as Fido wears a leash) where plenty of participants kick off their shoes and two-step in the grass.
 Just want to chill?
 Bring a blanket or a chair.

 Food and alcoholic beverages are for sale, and all proceeds benefit the YLC, a nonprofit dedicated to developing leaders via community projects.
 Yes, the money goes to a good cause, but that’s not the only reason you’ll want to grab a bite.

 At Wednesday at the Square, over a dozen vendors serve up something for everyone.
-Nothing costs more than $10, but you do have to buy tickets — vendors don’t accept cash.
-Be warned: popular items may sell out, and lines for tickets can be long, so get your food early.
+You do have to buy tickets — vendors don’t accept cash.
+Be warned: Popular items may sell out, and lines for tickets can be long, so get your food early.
 Bring cash or credit to exchange for tickets, and let your appetite be your guide.
 Since this is a fundraiser for the Young Leadership Council’s community service projects, outside food a drink are prohibited.

 See you soon!

-It’s probably obvious that Wednesday at the Square is one of New Orleans’ most prominent springtime music events, right up there with Jazz Fest and French Quarter Fest.
+Wednesday at the Square is one of New Orleans’ most prominent springtime music events, right up there with Jazz Fest and French Quarter Fest.
 The major difference?
 If you stay at Lafayette Hotel, the music comes to you — which means that much energy to devote to dancing.
 For more information visit ylcnola.org/ylc-wednesday-at-the-square.